aksommerville/fullmoon4/README.md

 - - - To werewolf, With all 14 things: 233 s
 - - - Best time to kill werewolf: 79 s
 - - - 100%, including werewolf: 273 s
-- [x] Persisted sketches need to clear on Reset.

 ### April